coderefinery/mma/_episodes/09-legacy.md

 ### 1) Add end-to-end test

-This means feeding the code with input, waiting for the result, and compare the result against a reference.
+- This means feeding the code with input, waiting for the result, and compare the result against a reference.
 - This should be scripted.
 - Do not touch the code before you have a test as safeguard.
+- Try introducing some bugs and verify that the test catches them - if not, spend some more time on the testing, it will pay off.

 ### 2) If possible, add unit tests